LA Galaxy: MLS Cup championship return (2023–present)

-In the offseason leading up to 2023, team president Chris Klein was suspended through the primary transfer window after undisclosed payments involving the team's 2019 signing of Cristian Pavon, in which MLS reported that Pavon should have been classified as a designated player.
+In the offseason leading up to 2023, team president Chris Klein was suspended through the primary transfer window due to evidence of undisclosed payments involving the team's 2019 signing of Cristian Pavon, which MLS reported should have been classified as a designated player.
 The league's sanctions on the Galaxy meant that the team could not make any international signings during the 2023 summer transfer window.
 Despite these punishments, Klein signed a multi-year extension with the team.
-In response, Galaxy supporter group leaders announced a unified boycott, refusing to attend any home games until Klein was removed from his position.
+In response, Galaxy supporter group leaders announced a unified boycott, refusing to attend any home games until he was removed from his position.

 The Galaxy began 2023 with their worst start to a season in club history, winless in their first seven games while twice ending up at the bottom of the league's overall standings.
 After a loss to Charlotte FC in May, Galaxy supporters were seen involved in a shouting match with manager Greg Vanney, who had assumed control of the team's soccer operations in the wake of Klein's suspension.
 In the aftermath, ESPN ranked the Galaxy 29 of 29 in their MLS power rankings, saying they were "not a serious club".
 On May 30, 2023, the Galaxy officially announced they had parted ways with Klein.

-In 2024, the Galaxy would introduce top signings in attackers Joseph Paintsil and Gabriel Pec, while letting Douglas Costa and Chicharito leave the club.
+In 2024, the Galaxy introduced top signings in attackers Joseph Paintsil and Gabriel Pec, while letting Douglas Costa and Chicharito leave the club.
 This marked a shift in philosophy from a club focused on signing world-famous players and toward one with lesser-known yet well-regarded players who could thrive in MLS.
-The Galaxy would narrowly miss out on finishing in first place to rivals LAFC, finishing on the same points total (64) than their local foes but losing on tiebreakers.
+The Galaxy narrowly missed first place, finishing level on points total (64) with their local foes LAFC, but losing on tiebreakers.
 During the regular season, the four-man attack of Riqui Puig, Serbian striker Dejan Joveljić, Paintsil and Pec provided 54 of the team's 69 MLS goals, equaling their highest output since 1998 (matched in the MLS Cup-winning 2014 campaign).
-The Galaxy would defeat Colorado Rapids in a two-game first round series (scoring nine goals in the round), then beat Minnesota United by a 6−2 margin and the Seattle Sounders in a tightly contested 1–0 Western Conference final to advance to their first MLS Cup since 2014.
+The Galaxy defeated Colorado Rapids in a two-game first round series (scoring nine goals in the round), then beat Minnesota United by a 6−2 margin and the Seattle Sounders in a tightly contested 1–0 Western Conference final to advance to their first MLS Cup since 2014.
 Puig assisted Joveljić on the winning goal in the 85th minute; the next day, it was revealed that Puig had torn his ACL earlier in the game, thus ending his season.
 On December 7, the Galaxy defeated the New York Red Bulls 2–1 to win their sixth MLS Cup in club history, their first in exactly ten years.
 The Galaxy also recorded the most goals in playoffs history with 18 across the campaign.

-In 2025, they set the record for longest winless streak to start a season in MLS history.